 #1: Prevention is key

-Ideally you’d never find yourself in the unfortunate situation of dealing with a workplace fire, but prevention is the only way of making it a reality.
+Ideally, you’d never find yourself in the unfortunate situation of dealing with a workplace fire, but prevention is the only way of making it a reality.
 Despite what soap operas tell us, the biggest cause of fires isn’t broken-hearted ex’s seeking revenge on rival lovers.
 Although arson is a potential cause, it’s far more likely that faulty electrics will end up being the culprit of a devastating blaze.
+That is why it is advisable to have a high-quality wiring system in place, followed by frequent checks on your electronics.
+Undertaking Portable Appliance Testing (PAT) will give you peace of mind that appliances are in tip-top shape, and ready for use.

 Undertaking Portable Appliance Testing (PAT) will give you peace of mind that appliances are in tip-top shape, and ready for use.